How to start a blog in 2025: the complete guide for beginners

 Register a domain name

-So what’s a domain name?
 It’s a string of text which refers to your location on the web.
 No one can find and come to your home without your address (I hope).
-Similarly, people need to type in your domain name to access your website.
+Similarly, people need to type in your domain name to access the blog you created.

-For example, the domain name for the website where you are reading this article is smemark.com.
+For example, the domain name for the website where you are reading this article is hypegig.com.
 And to reach this page, you either typed the domain name in your browser or clicked on a link associated with this domain name.

 A domain name is usually the same name as your brand.
 So essentially, you’re not just picking a domain name, but a name for your brand.
-It’s how people will see, recognize and remember you.
+It’s how people will see, recognize, and remember you.

 If you’re trying to build a personal brand and want to be known for something specific, maybe you might like this approach for blog creation.